Policies and Procedures

 - Sign-up sheets, time limits and special passwords may be imposed at the discretion of Reference and Research Services.

-- General public users and visitors - Designated guest login information is provided for Library workstations that require university authentication.
+- Depository users and other general public users and visitors - Designated guest login information is provided for Library workstations that require university authentication.

 - Use or access may be mediated or unmediated.

-- Computer workstations throughout the library are available for public users to search online and other electronic depository products.
+- Reference Online Center workstations and other stand-alone computer workstations throughout the library are available for general public users to search government information resources and information.

-- Printing, scanning and downloading options are available from public workstations and computer labs througout the Library.
+- Scanning and downloading options are available from public workstations and computer labs througout the Library for all library users.

 - Designated workstations in the Reference and Research department are available for printing purposes by the general public using depository services.
 More information is available from the Reference Online Center Policy.

-- Microform scanners, readers and printers are available for use by the public.
+- Microform scanners, readers and printers are available for use by all library users.

 - Our depository library complies with the Americans with Disabilities Act in the provision of access to depository services, materials and equipment for those with disabilities or special needs.
 Additional information is available from the Library's Accessibility Services Policy.